 With this in mind, there are multiple places an event staff member can request that an attendee pull up their QR code for scanning.

 Once scanned, the admin will be presented with a screen that requests they enter an administrative ID.
+The system does this to ensure that the current user should have appropriate check-in access.

 QUICK TIP: Your administrative ID can be found on the Event Dashboard.
 Navigate to the MANAGE ORGANIZATION tab and click AUTHORIZED USERS.
 Your ID will be next to your name.
 If the event staff member does not have an account on Eventsquid, you may share your own ID with them for access.